modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 ### Vue

-For Vue, as an example, you can use VuePress which auto registers all Vue components in a certain folder and then you can use as normal html tags since Markdown supports html
+For Vue, as an example, you can use VuePress which auto registers all Vue components in a certain folder and then you can use as normal HTML tags since Markdown supports HTML

 ```
 .